hyperledger-labs/fabric-channeled-add-ons-gen/README.md

 The Fabric test network is used to deploy and run this sample.
 Follow these steps in order:

-0. Install Hyperledger Fabric and fabric-samples.
+0. Install Hyperledger Fabric and get the fabric-samples.
-   Instructions can be found on the [Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/latest/install.html).
+   Instructions can be found on the [Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/release-2.4/install.html).

 1. Clone this repository inside the fabric-samples folder.